 AI-ML Support

-For our process optimization we consider the applicability of IT options in R&D to include:
+For our process optimization, we consider the applicability of IT options in R&D to include:

 > Modeling & simulation to better understand chemistry and R&D processes and outcomes